MicrosoftDocs/community-content/community-content/content/dapr-multi-app-run.md

 ### Apps section

 The apps section is a list of Dapr applications that are part of the multi-app run.

+> [!NOTE]
+> Note that the order of the Dapr applications in this section determines the sequence in which they are started.

 The following properties have been used for the apps in this demo:

 - `appID`: The ID of the Dapr application.
 This is used to identify the application in the Dapr dashboard.
 - `appDirPath`: The path to the directory where the application is located.